-Dr Tibbles’ Vi-Cocoa was a popular energy restorative in the Victorian era, and could be regarded as the Lucozade or Gatorade of its time.
+Dr Tibbles’ Vi-Cocoa was a popular energy restorative in the Victorian era.
 At its height it was one of the highest-selling cocoa-based drinks in Britain.

 William Tibbles introduces Vi-Cocoa

 William Tibbles (1834 – 1912) was born into impoverished circumstances in Leicester, in the English Midlands.
-The family lived in the workhouse during the 1851 Census.
+The family resided in the workhouse at the time of the 1851 Census.

 Tibbles described his occupation as a framework knitter and medical practitioner in the 1861 census.
 No evidence has been uncovered that suggests that Tibbles ever underwent any formal medical training.